 - I'm really serious when I say to wash and dry the mixer bowl and whisk before beating the egg whites.
 Water and any residue are the enemy of whisked peaks!
 Your whites will not whisk up if the bowl is dirty or wet.

-- Does a ricotta cake need to be refrigerated?
-Not if you eat it fast enough!
-You can store this ricotta cake covered on the counter top for 2-3 days.
-It will store for about 5 days in the fridge.
+You do not need to refrigerate this if you eat it fast enough!
+You can store a gluten free apple ricotta cake covered on the counter top for 2-3 days.
+It will keep for about 5 days in the refrigerator.

 - Almond Flour Carrot Cake is a simple one-layer cake that isn't overly sweet.